Q: What is your advice for folks that want to be startup CEOs?

 - Slow down if you don’t have the right co-founders.
 Many folks settle for the best co-founder they can find.
 At some level, that’s always true.
 But don’t settle, anyways.
 Make sure, if nothing else, that your co-founder is better than you.
 More here.

 - Really understand how you are / will be better than the competition.
 Customers only care about some things being better — not everything.
 What is your 10x feature?
 And is it the right feature?
 Is it really something customers are willing to take new vendor risk on.
 Are you sure?
+You have to have a strong thesis on why you will win.
+And test it.
+For real.
 More here.

 - Carefully listen to, but don’t heed the advice, of most smart people.
 It is so easy to be a critic.
 Learn from those who have walked a mile in your shoes.
 But don’t be discouraged if they don’t 100% get it.